Looking for an employer of record in Italy? Here’s what you need to know

 - Supporting with onboarding and offboarding

-Hiring through an EOR, Italy-based or otherwise, allows global companies to quickly access Italian talent while mitigating risks tied to misclassification, payroll errors, or noncompliance with local laws.
+Partnering with a workforce management in Italy allows global companies to quickly access Italian talent while mitigating risks tied to misclassification, payroll errors, or noncompliance with local laws.

 How to onboard employees in Italy

-Onboarding remote employees in Italy involves several key steps to ensure productivity and a smooth integration into your team:
+Onboarding employees in Italy involves several key steps to ensure productivity and a smooth integration into your team:

 - Enroll in benefits and payroll: Register the employee with payroll and statutory benefits to comply with Italian regulations.